 Recipients of NIH funds are reminded of their vital responsibility to protect sensitive and confidential data as part of proper stewardship of federally funded research, and take all reasonable and appropriate actions to prevent the inadvertent disclosure, release or loss of sensitive personal information.
 NIH advises that personally identifiable, sensitive, and confidential information about NIH-supported research or research participants not be housed on portable electronic devices.
 If portable electronic devices must be used, they should be encrypted to safeguard data and information.
 These devices include laptops, CDs, disc drives, flash drives, etc. Researchers and institutions also should limit access to personally identifiable information through proper access controls such as password protection and other means.
 Research data should be transmitted only when the security of the recipient’s systems is known and is satisfactory to the transmitter.
 See also Public Policy Requirements and Objectives—Federal Information Security Management Act.

-Competing applications for NIH grants and cooperative agreements, including those renewals and revisions, are subject to peer review as required by sections 406 and 492 of the PHS Act, the NIH Reform Act of 2006, or by NIH policy.
+Competing applications for NIH grants and cooperative agreements, including renewals and revisions, are subject to peer review as required by sections 406 and 492 of the PHS Act, as amended by the NIH Reform Act of 2006.
 NIH policy is intended to ensure that applications for funding submitted to the NIH are evaluated on the basis of a process that is fair, equitable, timely, and conducted in a manner that strives to eliminate bias.
 The peer review system used by NIH, often referred to as the “dual review system,” is based on two sequential levels of review for each application—initial review by an IRG or SRG, and a second level of review by the IC National Advisory Council/Board.

-The NIH peer review process has evolved over the years to accommodate changes in workload, resource constraints, and recommendations of various groups that have studied it.
+The NIH peer review process has evolved over the years to accommodate increasingly collaborative and multi-disciplinary research, changes in workload, resource constraints, and recommendations of various groups that have studied it.
 However, the underlying basis for the system—to provide a fair and objective review process in the overall interest of science—has not changed.
 Information concerning NIH’s peer review process may be found at http://grants.nih.gov/grants/peer/peer.htm.
 Information also is available from GrantsInfo, or from OEP (see Part III).

 The DRR in the CSR is the receipt point for all competing grant applications submitted to NIH, whether the peer review will be conducted by CSR or by an IC.
 The primary determining factors in whether CSR or an IC will be responsible for the peer review are the announcement type, the support mechanism, and/or the program.
 In general, CSR is responsible for the initial review of research project grant applications (including AREA applications), Kirschstein-NRSA individual fellowship applications, and SBIR/STTR applications, while the ICs handle the initial review of conference grant applications, applications resulting from RFAs, and program project and center grant applications.

 CSR also may review other types of applications at IC request.
-When the IC is responsible for the initial review, CSR reviews the application for completeness, and the scientific review office of the soliciting IC reviews the application for responsiveness to the RFA, coordinates the initial technical review, and prepares the summary statements.
+When the IC is responsible for the initial review, CSR reviews the application for completeness and staff in the soliciting IC review the application for responsiveness to the RFA, and the scientific review office in that IC coordinates the initial technical review, and prepares the summary statements.